Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/container-security-in-depth.md

 ##### Docker over TLS

 There are some use cases in which the Docker Daemon API needs to be exposed over HTTP(s) instead of using the `/var/run/docker.sock`.
-This could happen, for example, for allowing centralized management of the containers that are distributed accross different hosts.
+This could happen, for example, for allowing centralized management of the containers that are distributed across different hosts.

 In case this is a functional requirement, the Docker Daemon API must be properly secured over TLS using certificates.